 |Type of Research:||Art/Design Item|

-|Keywords/subjects not otherwise listed:||RPE|
+|Keywords/subjects not otherwise listed:||Scenography, Circus, New writing|

-|Your affiliations with UAL:||Colleges > Wimbledon College of Art|
+|Your affiliations with UAL:||Colleges > Wimbledon College of Arts|

 |Locations / Venues:||